5axes/Cura-Postprocessing-Scripts/README.md

  The default values are for this temptower PLA model [https://www.thingiverse.com/thing:2493504](https://www.thingiverse.com/thing:2493504)
 - Temp Tower PLA de 210 à 170
+- Possibility to define also a Fan Tower , Fan percentage speed indicate with semi-colon as seprator

 ![TempFanTower.py](./images/tempfan.jpg)

 RetractTower.py
 -----